Basic offspring number and robust feedback design for the biological control of vectors by sterile insect release

 On the other hand, due to the last two equations, all components of an equilibrium have to respect given relative proportions, so that any possible positive equilibrium is indeed {\em strictly positive}, due to~\eqref{eq1b} and~\eqref{eq1c}.
 Moreover, eliminating the nonzero value $F$ in the first equation thanks to the third one yields $\beta_E \frac{\nu\nu_E}{\delta_F} \left( 1 - \frac{E}{K} \right) = \nu_E+\delta_E$, which has zero or one positive solution, according to the sign of $\beta_E \nu\nu_E - (\nu_E+\delta_E)\delta_F$.
-The asymptotic behaviour is summarized by the following result, whose proof is omitted due to space restriction.
+The asymptotic behaviour is summarized by the following result.